We've compiled the following FAQs below to give you some more information about our awesome Sea Moss

 Sea Moss farmed in its natural environment is organic as it has no chemical interference.
 It provides just as many nutrients as wild harvested Sea Moss and is a sustainable, environmentally friendly way of keeping up with increasing demands.
 As an organisation, we are looking into offering farmed as well as wildcrafted Sea Moss to our customers in the future.

 Sea Moss is a red algae seaweed.
-Seaweeds do not have roots like land plant to save them from becoming waterlogged.
+Seaweeds do not have roots like land plants.
+This saves them from becoming waterlogged.
 Seaweeds can have holdfasts which secure them to rocks, but these give no nutritional value.
-Instead, seaweeds absorb their nutrients from their water column via their blades.
+Instead, seaweeds absorb their nutrients from the water via a water column in their blades.

 It was previously believed that Sea Moss received its nutrients from the rocks it fastens itself to and so farmed Sea Moss, which grows on lines in the sea, was thought to be a lesser product.
 However, now we know sea moss receives nutrients directly from water.